TenebrisNoctua/ServerAuthority/docs/examples/character.md

 return MovementModule
 ```

 Our system is almost ready!
 Now, for the system to start working, we need to initialize and run this module from both the server and the client.
-And we also need to clone and parent the "Input" folder we created above to the player, so they can start capturing input from the client.
+And we also need to clone and parent the "Input" folder we created above to the player, so the system can start capturing input from the client.

 ### ServerSetup